Rcomian/bunyan-rotating-file-stream/README.md

 [![Join the chat at https://gitter.im/Rcomian/bunyan-rotating-file-stream](https://badges.gitter.im/Rcomian/bunyan-rotating-file-stream.svg)](https://gitter.im/Rcomian/bunyan-rotating-file-stream?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## 1.4

+Allow an option to specify the order that fields can be written to the file.
+Purely for visual purposes.

 ## 1.3

 It's a very common programming error to accidentally create 2 rotating file streams against the same log file.